ronakg/awesome-flickr-gallery-plugin/README.txt

 === Awesome Flickr Gallery ===
 Contributors: ronakg
 Donate link: http://www.ronakg.in/projects/awesome-flickr-gallery-wordpress-plugin/
-Tags: gallery, flickr, photo, image, slideshow, lightbox, portfolio Requires at least: 3.0
+Tags: gallery, flickr, photo, image, slideshow, colorbox, portfolio Requires at least: 3.0
 Tested up to: 3.1.2
-Stable tag: 1.1.7
+Stable tag: 1.3.0

 Create a photo gallery of your Flickr photos on your WordPress enabled website enabling you to customize it the way you like it.